Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 * Volume can vary based on type of toilet and leak.

-** Estimate based on applicable 2021 water, wastewater treatment and drainage rates for Edmonton.
+** Estimate based on applicable 2024 residential water, wastewater treatment and sanitary consumption rates for Edmonton.

 This site uses cookies to provide a better user experience and for advertising purposes.
 By using our website, you accept our use of cookies.
 Visit our Privacy Policy for more details.